 As we head into the time that is often referred to as 'wedding season', it is an opportunity to reflect on how people often turn to the Church at significant moments in their lives.
-Whether they are times of celebration or sorrow, people seek the Church's presence to bless, and witness, and to offer prayer, hope and meaning at weddings, baptisms and funerals.
+Whether they are times of celebration or sorrow, people look to the Church to bless, and witness, and to offer prayer, hope and meaning at weddings, baptisms and funerals.

 Several years ago a couple approached Revd Martin Little, Vicar of St John the Evangelist Church in Highbridge, to ask about a baptism.
-Martin says when he chatted to them, he discovered their request wasn't as straightforward as other baptisms
+Martin says when he chatted to the couple, he discovered their request wasn't as straightforward as other baptisms he'd been asked to do,